rstyczynski/Crystal_IAM/README.md

 * [How to model policy templates](#how-to-model-policy-templates)

 # Overview
-Crystal@IAM project simplifies OCI access controls configuration using Excel table as an configuration interface, where you mark OCI resources access level for specified user groups.
-Once completed access model is automatically converted to OCI access policies, by 350 lines long logic coded in a bash script, combining spreadsheet data with template policies prebuilt for OCI resources.
+Crystal@IAM project simplifies OCI access controls configuration using Excel table as an configuration interface, where you mark OCI resources access level for specified user groups at specified compartment.
+Once completed the access model is automatically converted to OCI access policies, by 350 lines long logic coded in a bash script.
+The outcome of combining spreadsheet data with, prebuilt for each OCI resource, template policies is set of an OCI access policies.

-When proposed template scheme doe snot fit into your use case you can prepare your own profile.
-It's important that profiles may combine any number of atomic policy statements; you can even build your own resource group names - like OCI AIM families, what is already used to model e.g. internal and external network communication resources.
+You are free to build your own profile with templates, when proposed template scheme does not fit into your use case.

+Crystal@IAM give you freedom to combine any number of atomic policy statements in each template; you can even build your own resource group names - like OCI AIM families e.g. to model access to internal and external network communication resources.

 Crystal@IAM project:
 - provides graphical interface to to map access groups to resources on desired compartment level